ImageMagick/VisualMagick/installer/README.txt

    from Windows Explorer.

    a) Select "Rebuild All"
-   b) Click on '!' icon to run configure program
+   b) Run the configure program
    c) Select DLL build
-   d) Uncheck "Use X11 Stubs" and check "Build demo and test programs"
-   e) Click on Edit "magick-baseconfig.h" and ensure that
-      UseInstalledMagick and ProvideDllMain are defined.
+   d) Check "Include all demo, test, appl, and contrib directories"
+   e) Check "Use registry settings or hard-coded paths to locate installed components"
    f) Finish remaining configure wizard screens to complete.
-   g) File -> "Close Workspace"
+   g) Close Visual Studio

 2) Open workspace VisualMagick\VisualDynamicMT.sln by double-clicking from Windows Explorer or via Visual C++ dialog.

-   a) Build -> "Set Active Configuration" -> "All - Win32 Release" -> OK
-   b) Build -> "Rebuild All"
+   a) Build -> "Rebuild All"

-3) Build ImageMagickObject

-   a) cd contrib\win32\ATL7\ImageMagickObject
-   b) BuildImageMagickObject release
-   c) cd ..\..\..\..

-4) Open Windows Command Shell Window
+3) Open Windows Command Shell Window

    a) cd PerlMagick
    b) nmake clean (only if this is a rebuild)